Russians accused of staging French burial of bodies in Mali | Law-Order

 Russians accused of staging French burial of bodies in Mali

-Satellite images taken by the French military Thursday morning and provided to The Associated Press show what appear to be 10 Caucasian soldiers covering approximately a dozen Malian bodies with sand 4 kilometers 2.5 miles east of the Gossi military base in the countrys north, according to a French military officer who spoke on condition of anonymity because he was not authorized to speak to the press on the matter.In the video one of the soldiers appears to be filming the scene.
+Aerial surveillance images taken by the French military on Thursday morning and provided to The Associated Press shows what appear to be 10 Caucasian soldiers covering approximately a dozen Malian bodies with sand 4 kilometers 2.5 miles east of the Gossi military base in the countrys north, according to a French military officer who spoke on condition of anonymity because he was not authorized to speak to the press on the matter.In the video one of the soldiers appears to be filming the scene.

 - Country: